fortio/fortio/README.md

 Using server certificate /path/to/fortio/server.crt to construct TLS credentials Using server key /path/to/fortio/server.key to construct TLS credentials
 ```
-* Next, use `grpcping` with the `-ca-cert` flag. `/path/to/fortio/ca.crt` is the path to the CA certificate
+* Next, use `grpcping` with the `-cacert` flag. `/path/to/fortio/ca.crt` is the path to the CA certificate
 that issued the server certificate:
 ```
-$ fortio grpcping -ca-cert /path/to/fortio/ca.crt localhost
+$ fortio grpcping -cacert /path/to/fortio/ca.crt localhost
 Using server certificate /path/to/fortio/ca.crt to construct TLS credentials 16:00:10 I pingsrv.go:129> Ping RTT 501452 (avg of 595441, 537088, 371828 ns) clock skew 31094
 Clock skew histogram usec : count 1 avg 31.094 +/- 0 min 31.094 max 31.094 sum 31.094